There are several main reasons why drivers may need to exchange complete wheels on their vehicle:

 6. Remove your wheel.

-Pull it towards you with both hands.
+Pull it toward you with both hands.
 Roll it away to the side and out of the way.

 Only do this by hand at first.
 Nuts should always be tightened one after the other in a diagonally opposite sequence, i.e. tighten one first, then tighten the one diagonally opposite it – not directly next to it.

-9. Lower the vehicle and further tighten the wheel nuts with your wrench.
+9. Lower the vehicle and further tighten the lug nuts with your wrench.